How to Enable Network Discovery via Group Policy?

 Let’s check the result of enabling network discovery via group policy on a Windows 10 client machine.

-1. Open Network from Windows 10 desktop.
+1. Open the Network from Windows 10 desktop.
 Bring Windows 10 desktop icons on the desktop, if you already don’t have them.

 Here you see, the network discovery is turned off and the network computers are not showing from Network.